Integrated-Solutions-NYC/Integrated-Solutions-NYC.github.io/_pages/services.md

     content: Vetting vendors or evaluating engineers can be challenging, let our ethical experts act as your trusted advocates

 featured:
-  - heading: Targetting Lightbulb Moments and Results
+  - heading: On Target and Budget
-    content: Ideas are a dime a dozen, the difference with us is not only that we hit the mark, our ideas materialize ideas in the form of results
+    content: A better business communication system doesn't need to breatk the bank, we have all the features you need, none of the bloat, all tailored towards your needs.
     img: knight_assets/img/featured-1.png

-  - heading: Driving Decisions with Data
+  - heading: Drive Decisions with Data
+    content: |
-    content: '"In God we trust, all others must bring data" - credit elsewhere'
+      "In God we trust, all others must bring data" - Every call is logged, recorded, and archived.
+Need to validate a patient or insurance agent conversation that happened a year ago?
+No problem, just find the call and listen to it!
     img: knight_assets/img/featured-2.png

   - heading: Post Deployment Support